xStarbound/xStarbound/doc/lua/message.md

 Lastly, world server scripts can receive (on xServer and OpenStarbound servers) world messages and (on xServer v3.5.1+) entity messages with a specified unique entity ID of `"server"` [^1] from any entity on the same world (regardless of whether the entity is server- or client-mastered).
 For communication between a world server script and server-side scripted entities on that world, you can also use `world.callScriptedEntity` for world-to-entity communication and `world.callScriptContext` for entity-to-world communication; this is your only option on an OpenStarbound server.

-[^1]: xServer v3.5.1+ reserves the unique entity ID `"server"` specifically for receiving world server messages from entities.
+[^1]: xServer v3.5.1+ reserves the unique «entity ID» `"server"` specifically for receiving world server messages from entities; *any* client can message this «entity ID» to message the world server directly.
+Messages with a `[world server]` target type below are directly handled by server-side worlds, not entities, and thus need to be sent to `"server"`.

 ---